Research: Compliance and Training

 Investigators gain access to confidential or privileged information from many sources: review of proposals and manuscripts; human subjects research involving personal identifiers; consulting agreements with industry; personnel records of research staff; etc. UVA employees must maintain the highest level of confidentiality in all aspects of their research.
 All School of Medicine employees are required to complete training on HIPAA privacy, which governs protected health information.

-If you are asked to sign a (CDA, or Nondisclosure Agreement) for activities in conjunction with your position at UVA, forward the agreement to the Office of Grants and Contracts for review prior to signing.
+If you are asked to sign a Confidential Disclosure Agreement (CDA, or Nondisclosure Agreement) for activities in conjunction with your position at UVA, forward the agreement to the Office of Grants and Contracts for review prior to signing.

 Records management at UVA is overseen by the Records Management Office (Caroline Walters, Records Officer).
 Storage of documents containing information protected under HIPAA or FERPA in unsecured areas is not permitted.
 Secure areas include locked file cabinets, locked rooms with restricted access, or HIPAA- and FERPA-compliant storage facilities such as the Library of Virginia State Records Center.
 Electronic records must be protected with a similar level of restricted access.
 See UVA policy IRM-015, governing the electronic storage of highly sensitive data.

 Grant & contract records.
 NIH Grants Policy Statement requires that documents associated with research awards be retained for at least three years after the annual (for SNAP awards, the final) financial report has been filed.
 Individual sponsors or projects may have different requirements.
 The Commonwealth of Virginia requires retention of at least five years after grant closeout, or in accordance with grant/contract stipulations – whichever is longer.